learn-co-students/sinatra-password-security-Instructors/README.md

 	end
 ```

-Awesome!
-Test this feature out in your browser.
+Great!
+Now test this feature out in your browser.
 Leaving the password field blank should land you at the "failure" page, while creating a valid user should take you to login.

-Next, create at least one valid user, then let's build out our login action.
+Next, create at least one valid user, and then we'll build our login action.
 In `post '/login'`, let's find the user by username.

 ```ruby
 	post "/login" do